tinyplex/tinybase/site/guides/7_how_tinybase_is_built/6_credits.md

 # Credits

 I'm James.
 Building TinyBase was an interesting exercise in API design, minification, and documentation.

-It's not [my day job](https://www.linkedin.com/in/jamespearce), but I do intend to maintain it, so please provide feedback.
-I hope you enjoy using it!
+But now people seem to like using it!

 I had the privilege of building this project just as I wanted, with as much time as I needed, and for nothing other than my personal creativity.
 I wrote about